-"The flag on the cover is a hurricane flag," Joel explained.
+"The flag on the cover is a hurricane flag," Joel told the Deseret News in 1990.
 "The Beaufort wind force scale runs from a light breeze, No. 1, to hurricane, which is No. 10.
 The flag you're seeing is No. 10, red with a black square in the middle.
 It means the worst weather conditions possible.
 When you see that flag you don't go anywhere.
 Either you pull your boat out of the water, or you head out to sea and drive into the face of the storm."

 "I go around, I'm married to Christie Brinkley, the comment I get is, 'Man, you've got it made.'
 I even have a wry comment in one of the songs: 'Most men hunger for the life I lead.'
 But you know what?
 Nobody really knows the inside of somebody's life," a rueful Joel told Newsday.
 "I never trusted rock-and-roll money, but I should have looked after it a little better."